brianritchie1312/icat.ansible/README.md

 * All package installs (except pexpect) are set to present instead of latest, this greatly improves speed but may cause some problems if you have an old version of a package but with the same name, I have yet to encounter this (except for Pexpect)
 * If you already have mysql installed be sure to change the `mysql_root_pass` variable in `config.yml`
 * If you are using a VM with pip 1.0 installed, run `pip install --index-url=https://pypi.python.org/simple/ -U pip` to upgrade.
+* Some tasks involve finding a file with partial name and no absolute path.
+In these cases it will select the first matching file.
+For example If you have multiple 'mysql-connector-java-*.jar' files in /usr/share/java it will only use the first one.

 TODO
 ----